El Nido, Palawan: Roads

 The main roads of El Nido are organized around a set of radial and circumferential roads that radiate and circle in and around the town proper and its rural barangays.
-Its interconnected roads are connected to the major highway that leads to Puerto Princesa, Palawan's capital.
-Daily buses and jeepneys depart at San Jose Terminal in Puerto Princesa for El Nido.
-Tricycles are used for short-distance trips around town proper.
+Its interconnected roads link to the major highway leading to Puerto Princesa, Palawan's capital.
+Daily buses and jeepneys depart from the San Jose Terminal in Puerto Princesa for El Nido.
+Tricycles are used for short-distance trips around the town proper.

 The 60 km national road between Taytay and El Nido was rehabilitated, and this has helped boost tourism and business activity in the area.

 Seaports and piers

-The main port in El Nido, which is under the jurisdiction of the Philippine Ports Authority (PPA), is located in Buena Suerte (Zone II), although several small and accessible wharves, such as the San Fernando pier, are being used in other rural barangays.
+The main port in El Nido, which is under the jurisdiction of the Philippine Ports Authority (PPA), is located in Buena Suerte (Zone II).
+However, several small and accessible wharves, such as the San Fernando pier, are being used in other rural barangays.
 Several ferries and other sea vessels owned by Atienza Shipping Lines and San Nicholas Shipping Lines have regular trips from Manila to El Nido.

 Utilities

-The Población area is part of the service areas of electric utility, Palawan Electric Cooperative (PALECO), a division of the National Power Corporation operating with 0.423 megawatts of electricity.
+The Población area is part of the service areas of the electric utility, Palawan Electric Cooperative (PALECO), a division of the National Power Corporation operating with 0.423 megawatts of electricity.
 Other barangays use solar panels and electric generators.
 The island resorts generate their own electricity.
 Water services are accessible in protected water tables and facilities.
 Ten percent of the population can avail of the 'Level II Water System', or communal faucet, by the municipal government, while the majority of them are still dependent on deep wells and natural springs.
 Internet services are available in a few establishments with wireless broadband access.

 Education

-There are two schools district offices which govern all educational institutions within the municipality.
-They oversee the management and operations of all private and public, from primary to secondary schools.
-These are the El Nido del Sur Schools District, and El Nido del Norte Schools District.
+Two school district offices govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public schools, from primary through secondary.
+These are the El Nido del Sur Schools District and the El Nido del Norte Schools District.

-El Nido has more than ten public elementary and secondary schools located in most of its barangays.
-El Nido Central School and El Nido National High School, which are both located at the Poblacion, have the largest facilities and number of students, among these schools.
+El Nido has more than 10 public elementary and secondary schools across most of its barangays.
+El Nido Central School and El Nido National High School, both located in Poblacion, have the most extensive facilities and the most significant number of students among these schools.
 Recently, the Palawan State University opened its El Nido campus in New Ibajay, offering extramural programs and studies.
 Some of the lower-grade schools are located in Calitang, such as Calitang Elementary School, Pasadeña Elementary School, Barutoan Elementary School, Bucana Elementary School, and Lamoro Elementary School.